ic3software/mccs-alpha-api/README.md

 The MCCS Alpha API is a prototype API that exposes all of the functionality currently available in the [alpha version of the MCCS web application](https://github.com/ic3network/mccs-alpha).

 By providing an API, developers who want to create their own version of MCCS will have significant flexibility to implement it in whatever way they choose.
-This means developers can present MCCS in any language, setup their own signup flow, optimize it for whatever devices their user base prefer, develop a mobile app, etc.
+This means developers can build a front end that presents MCCS in any language, setup their own signup flow, optimize it for whatever devices their user base prefers, develop a mobile app, etc.

 We are making this code public to show our commitment to free and open source software, and to signal our intention to develop mutual credit software that will be freely available to anyone who wishes to implement a mutual credit trading system.